Wearing pride: Centuries-old Chinese fashion is making a comeback

 Chen echoes the kind of nationalist surge that has swept through China in recent years.
 Much of this rhetoric harks back to a supposed golden era in China's history, centuries ago.

 When Xi Jinping took power in 2012, he promised "a great revival of the Chinese nation," and regularly quotes the ancient philosopher-teacher Confucius.
-Schools are seeing an increased emphasis on Chinese culture, literature and history, which "teaches the youth to see things through the China lens," said Wessie Ling, a researcher in fashion studies at the UK's Northumbria University.
+Schools are seeing an increased emphasis on Chinese culture, literature and history, which "teaches the youth to see things through the China lens," said Wessie Ling, an associate professor in fashion studies at the UK's Northumbria University.

 But academics like Carrico and Ling fear an emphasis on Hanfu and Han culture could further edge out minority groups and flatten China's ethnic diversity.